buildgroupai/isolated-kanban/README.md

 Fork this repository to your GitHub account.

-Clone this repository to your local environment and run the following:
+Clone this repository to your local environment.

+Log into webix npm registry.

+Run the following:
 ```
 npm install
 ```